atrocore/docs-old/modules/import-feeds-http-request.md

 # Import Feeds: HTTP Request

 When you don't want to download files every time and import them you may use `Import Feeds: HTTP Request` module.
-It will import data from place you provide using HTTP protocol and convert to exeptable for ATRO format.
+It will import data from place you provide using HTTP protocol and convert to acceptable for ATRO format

 > Note that you will still need `Import Feeds` module to import anything.